-Assist PI in determining requirements, deadlines and time management for responses to PAs/RFAs or general application submissions in a proactive manner.
-Coordinate multiple applications under absolute deadlines
+Assist Principal Investigator (PI) in determining requirements, deadlines, and time management for responses to funding opportunities or general application submissions in a proactive manner.
+Coordinate multiple applications under absolute deadlines.

 Interact with other departments and agencies to facilitate the development, submission, and administration of grant proposals.

 Provide outside departments with biosketches, other support, and ancillary data as requested.